 We know that it’s often hard to communicate the impact of your efforts to clients and stakeholders.

 With reports created by our rank tracker, this couldn’t be easier.
 For starters, they can be white-labeled, meaning that you can customize them with your own company’s logo and branding to create a slick and seamless brand experience.

 You could take things a step further by automatically sending your clients the latest branded reports each week or month, as well as downloading CSVs or PDFs of reports to include in performance meetings and other business settings.

-If you’re managing multiple locations or franchises and need to see your complete ranking performance in one place, roll-up reports allow you to aggregate data from multiple Rank Checker reports into one overview report.
+If you’re managing multiple locations or franchises and need to see your complete ranking performance in one place, roll-up reports allow you to aggregate data from multiple Rank Tracker reports into one overview report.
 Handy, right?

 So that’s it!
 Eight ways that Local Rank Tracker will help you uncover better insights so you can make smarter and faster decisions.

 We know that our customers have plenty of innovative ways to take advantage of this great tool.
-If you’d like to share your own tips and hints, head to the comments and tell us how you’re using Rank Checker, or email us if you’ve got a particularly compelling story to share.
+If you’d like to share your own tips and hints, head to the comments and tell us how you’re using Rank Tracker, or email us if you’ve got a particularly compelling story to share.